AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

-# 3D model of the test environment in the building
+# Virtual 3D model of the test environment and simulation with MuJoCo

 ## Purpose
 Active simulator tool to simulate drones in the virtual 3D model of Sztaki 6th floor.
 The model currently supports the following objects: